spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 `Name`                     | The name you would like your object to have.
 This does not need to be identical to the folder but it is recommend to keep names consistant.
 `Price`                    | How much your item sells for.
 `Product`                  | Determines what the crop produces.
 This will correspond to a folder with the same name in `Objects` (ex.
 Both folders will be named "Honeysuckle"). _(optional)_ You can produce vanilla items.
 Instead of a named object you will use the objects ID number and not include a corresponding `Objects` folder.
 `SeedName`                 | The seed name of the crop.
 Typically crop name + seeds or starter.
 Do not put `Sapling` at the end of the seed name or it will not function properly.
-If you're trying to make a fruit tree see [FruitTrees](#fruittrees).
+If you're trying to make a fruit tree, see [fruit trees](#fruit-trees).
 `SeedDescription`          | Describe what season you plant these in.
 Also note if it continues to grow after first harvest and how many days it takes to regrow.
 `Type`                     | Vanilla types are `Flower`, `Fruit`, `Vegetable`, `Gem`, `Fish`, `Egg`, `Milk`, `Cooking`, `Crafting`, `Mineral`, `Meat`, `Metal`, `Junk`, `Syrup`, `MonsterLoot`, `ArtisanGoods`, `AnimalGoods`, `Greens`, and `Seeds`.
 `SeedSellPrice`            | How much the seeds sell for. *Not to be confused with `SeedPurchasePrice`.*